-Paul and Zack Huberty own Miikana Woodworking in Loveland, Colorado.
+Paul and Zack Huberty own Miikana Woodworking in Douglas, Wyoming.
 This father and son team designs and builds furniture focusing on clean lines, traditional techniques and beautiful hardwoods.
-Each piece of furniture is carefully handcrafted at their commercial shop in Loveland, Colorado.
+Each piece of furniture is carefully handcrafted at their commercial shop in Douglas, Wyoming.

 Paul started the business in 2015 after spending 27 years in the healthcare industry.
 A graduate of Penn State University and Drexel University, he has had a love for woodworking since high school.
 His furniture designs are influenced by Mid Century Modern and Scandinavian furniture makers.